MPI topologies

 - dimensions that are initialized to

-have no restriction and allow MPI to allocate any number of processes to it - if a non-zero value is provided, MPI must find a decomposition such that these dimensions contain exactly the number of processes indicated.
+0have no restriction and allow MPI to allocate any number of processes to it - if a non-zero value is provided, MPI must find a decomposition such that these dimensions contain exactly the number of processes indicated.
 However, certain decompositions may become impossible due to restrictions, in which case this routine will return an erroneous code.

-For example, if we use the MPI_Dims_create
+For example, if we use the MPI_Dims_create function to a two-dimensional

 problem running with 6 rank:

-then, after the call to the function, the value stored in dims[0]
+then, after the call to the function, the value stored in dims[0] will be 3

-the one stored in dims[1]
+the one stored in dims[1] will be 2.
+The values returned in dims should be

 balanced to minimize the difference in the number of processes assigned to each